 Twenty-five species of bats occur in California.
 Most cause no problems, are nocturnal, and rarely seen.
 However, some species will utilize houses and other man-made structures for roosts or nests.
 This can lead to an accumulation of droppings, and in certain instances the possibility of rabies transmission to humans.

-Rabies is a viral infection of mammals that is rare but present in animals in San Mateo County.
-According to the California Department of Public Health, in San Mateo County there were 3 rabid bats reported in 2019 (the most current report available), and in 2018 the rabies virus was detected in 5 bats.
+Rabies is a viral disease that affects mammals, including wildlife, pets, and humans.
+It is most commonly transmitted through the bite of an infected animal.
+Rabies is rare but present in animals in San Mateo County.
+According to the California Department of Public Health, in San Mateo County there were 4 rabid bats reported in 2020 (the most current report available), and in 2019 the rabies virus was detected in 3 bats.
 It is important never to handle a bat, especially if it appears ill or is out during the day.

 Bats that appear sick, injured or dead should be reported to the Peninsula Humane Society at 650-340-7022.
 These bats can be tested by the County Health department for rabies.
 Anyone who has been in contact with a bat or finds a bat in their room upon awakening should seek medical care for rabies shots because of the possibility of being unknowingly bitten.